 P90X requires equipment.
 You’ll either need dumbbells (recommended) or resistance bands.
 You’ll also need a chin-up bar or a door attachment to modify the chin-ups.
 Optional equipment also includes a yoga mat and push-up stands.

-Insanity feels like a similar workout every day to me; whereas P90X you get a good variety of workouts.
+Since Insanity is focused on cardio every day, the workouts blend together for me.
 With Insanity, you do 6 workouts through the weeks 1-4, and then you advance to 6 new workouts in month 2.

 With P90X, you’ll be mixing 12 workouts throughout the 90 days.
 The workouts themselves are very different too.
 You’ll be doing kickboxing one day, then strength and then yoga the next.
 It’s always something new.